 Urban storm water drainage models are essential tools for urban planning, real time operation of sewer systems, and urban flood forecasting.
 The main input for these models is rainfall; therefore, the quality of rainfall estimates dominates the overall uncertainty and reliability of urban storm-water drainage models (Golding, 2009).
 Raingauge and radar are two commonly-used sensors for rainfall estimation at urban scales (Cole & Moore, 2008).
-Raingauges provide accurate point estimates near the ground surface, but cannot capture the spatial variability of rainfall which has a significant impact on the physical processes of drainage systems (Syed et al., 2003).
+Raingauges provide accurate point estimates near the ground surface, but cannot capture the spatial variability of rainfall which has a significant impact on the physical processes of drainage systems (Tabios & Salas, 1985; Syed et al., 2003).
 In contrast, radars can provide better spatial description of rainfall, but their accuracy is in general insufficient, particularly in the case of extreme rainfall magnitudes (Einfalt et al., 2005; Harrison et al., 2009).

-Until recently, urban storm water drainage models due to the assumption of a uniformly-distributed rainfall field over the area in the vicinity of a given raingauge.
+Until recently, urban storm water drainage models were calibrated using exclusively raingauge data, which usually results in overly conservative models due to the assumption of a uniformly-distributed rainfall field over the area in the vicinity of a given raingauge.
 With the advent of weather radars, radar rainfall estimates with higher temporal and spatial resolution have become increasingly available and have started to be used operationally for urban storm-water model calibration (e.g. Watt (2012)) and real-time operation (e.g. Kraemer et al. (2005)).
 Nonetheless, the insufficient accuracy of radar rainfall estimates has proven problematic and has hindered its widespread practical use (Rico-Ramirez et al., 2007).
-In fact, recent experiences have demonstrate that using only radar rainfall estimates as input for calibration of urban drainage models may result in physically infeasible model parameters (such as extremely large contributing areas to compensate for the inaccuracy of radar rainfall values) (Watt, 2012).
-In order to improve the accuracy of radar rainfall values while preserving the spatial structure of rainfall fields (as captured by the radar), it is possible to adjust radar estimates based on raingauge measurements; in this way, the advantages of both sensors are combined and their drawbacks are overcome.
+Recent experiences have demonstrate that using only radar rainfall estimates as input for calibration of urban drainage models may result in physically infeasible model parameters (such as extremely large contributing areas to compensate for the inaccuracy of radar rainfall values) (Watt, 2012).
+In order to improve the accuracy of radar rainfall values while preserving the spatial structure of rainfall fields (as captured by the radar), it is possible to adjust radar estimates based on raingauge measurements (in this way the advantages of both sensors are combined and their drawbacks are overcome).
 A number of studies on this subject have been conducted over the last few years (Todini, 2001; Cole & Moore, 2008; Ehret et al., 2008); however, most of these have focused on large scales (much larger than those of urban catchments) and, to the author's knowledge, gauge-based adjusted rainfall estimates have not yet been used for calibration of hydrological/hydraulic models.
 This work explores the possibility of improving the applicability of radar rainfall estimates to calibration of urban storm-water drainage models by employing gauge-based radar rainfall adjustment techniques.
+The Beddington catchment in South London is used as case study.